 Also, many mesothelioma doctors who see patients for the first time may not suspect mesothelioma at all.
 The symptoms are nonspecific and there are only a few thousand cases in the US per year.
 Also, some imaging tests do not reveal chest and abdomen malignancies ver well.
 But technology is getting better.
 Symptoms that once were hard to determine as mesothelioma are now easier to detect before it is too late.

 Discovery Rule for Mesothelioma Cases

 In most cases, the statute of limitations clock begins to run when the person is hurt.
 However, the landmark asbestos case in 1973 – Borel v.
 Fibreboard Paper Products.
 Corp., (Tshaonline.org) dealt with the challenge of applying this traditional rule to mesothelioma cases.
-Since that case years ago, courts apply this discovery rule to asbestos and mesothelioma claims.
+Since that case years ago, courts apply this discovery rule to asbestos claims payouts.

 Landmark Case in Mesothelioma Lawsuit History

 In that landmark statute of limitations case, the name of the plaintiff was Clarence Borel.
 (Justia.com).
 He worked in industrial insulation and was exposed to asbestos for more than 30 years.
 It was noted in court testimony that Borel noted for years that inhaling asbestos dust was bad, but he did not know that it could cause a terminal illness.
 He also told the court that at the end of the day his clothes were so dusty with asbestos that he could just barely pick them up without shaking them.